-Think it might be time now for us all to give serious consideration for purchasing SSL certificates for our regular type websites … or suffer having our sites rank lower and lower (if at all).
+It might be time now to give serious consideration for purchasing a SSL certificate for your website… or suffer having your sites rank lower and lower (if at all).

 Why your site may need https now?
 Well, here’s why I am saying this (details in screen print below):